 Ballistically speaking, these calibers would be cousins rather than brothers.
 The .243 Win. is a necked-down .308 Win., so it holds nearly twice as much powder as the .223 Rem.
 Added powder increases velocity and energy, which translates to what the Internet calls “knock-down power” (more on that later).

 A .243 Win. can push a 75-grain projectile about 3,300 feet per second at the muzzle and achieves about 1,800 foot-pounds of energy.
-A .223 Rem. by contrast achieves only about 1,400 foot-pounds of energy by throwing a 75-grain projectile 2,900 fps.
+A .223 Rem. by contrast achieves only about 1,400 foot-pounds of energy by throwing a 75-grain projectile 2,900 fps (depending on barrel lenth, of course).

 It’s true that bullet construction and shot placement will kill an animal more effectively than poor shooting with a huge caliber.
 Still, when comparing cartridges, foot-pounds of energy is a helpful way of describing the weight of a projectile and how fast it’s moving.
-Generally speaking, a heavier bullet travelling faster will give you a better chance of putting down an animal.
+Generally speaking, a heavier bullet traveling faster will give you a better chance of putting down an animal.
 In this comparison, the .243 Win. wins hands-down.

 Maximum effective range is another way to compare one caliber to another.
 This is usually achieved by determining the maximum range at which a bullet has retained enough velocity to fully expand.

-Generally speaking, (very generally; calm down, everyone) a .223 Rem. can maintain enough velocity to take varmint and medium-sized game out to 250 yards, or the distance at which the bullet is still travelling about 2,300 fps, according to Frank C. Barnes’ “Cartridges of the World.”
+Generally speaking, (verygenerally; calm down, everyone) a .223 Rem. can maintain enough velocity to take varmint and medium-sized game out to 250 yards, or the distance at which the bullet is still travelling about 2,300 fps, according to Frank C. Barnes’ “Cartridges of the World.”
 But that range doesn’t apply to every bullet.
 Federal’s 55-grain Trophy Cooper, for example, has a minimum velocity for full expansion of only 1,800 fps.
 That extends the maximum effective range all the way to 350 yards, depending on your velocity at the muzzle.

 The .243 Win. can reach out even further.
 Federal’s 85-grain Trophy Copper also has a minimum velocity of 1,800 fps, and it’s still cooking along at that speed well past 500 yards.